thomhastings/mimikatz-en/README.md

 mimikatz-en
 ===========

 This is an English language localisation of [mimikatz](http://blog.gentilkiwi.com/mimikatz).
-Mimikatz uses admin rights on a Windows system to display passwords of currently logged in users in plaintext.
+Mimikatz uses admin rights on Windows to display passwords of currently logged in users in plaintext.
 Mimikatz was written by Benjamin "gentilkiwi" Delpy.

-In partictular, the tool is quite powerful when combined with [netview](http://www.room362.com/blog/2012/10/8/compiling-and-release-of-netview.html).
+In particular, the tool is useful when combined with [netview](http://www.room362.com/blog/2012/10/8/compiling-and-release-of-netview.html).
 Netview is a network scanner with the capability to display active RDP connections, helping to point out systems on which multiple network users are currently logged in.
-These make good targets for mimikatz after a privledge escalation.
+These make good targets for mimikatz after a privilege escalation.
 Netview was released by Rob "mubix" Fuller.

-The translation of r46 code from the svn [repo](http://code.google.com/p/mimikatz/source/checkout) was done first with Google Translate and then edited by Rich Rumble.
-I did a diff/patch against r47 and further edited the translation.
+The translation of r46 code from the [svn repo](http://code.google.com/p/mimikatz/source/checkout) was done first with Google Translate and then edited by Rich Rumble.
+I did a diff/patch against r47 and further editing.

-Customarily, I am not responsible for malicious use of this tool, and I hope that releasing it and its source code leads to better information security for the community at large.
+Customarily, I am not responsible for any malicious use of this tool, and I hope that releasing it and its source code engenders better information security for the community at large.

 mimikatz